 any period of unpaid unauthorised absence

-the employee must continue to pay contributions under any pre-existing A S B C contract entered into before 1 April 2014, unless the employee elects to end the contract.
+the employee must continue to pay contributions under any A S B C contract, unless the employee elects to end the contract.

 During any period of absence due to sickness or injury on full or reduced pay the member will continue to pay the contributions under the A S B C contract on the pay received.
 They do not pay contributions under the A S B C contract during a period of sick leave on no pay.